 Long Pasture Wildlife Sanctuary — Cummaquid

 You will find 2.5 miles of gentle, varied trails at Long Pasture Wildlife Sanctuary.
-Woodland and meadow walking trails take you along vernal pools, marshes, and boardwalks that lead to a gorgeous view of Barnstable Harbor and the dunes of Sandy Neck Barrier Beach.
-Don’t miss the Butterfly Mosaic Trail that takes you through open fields and native wildflower plots that attract over 30 species of butterflies.
+Woodland and meadow walking trails lead to a gorgeous view of Barnstable Harbor and the dunes of Sandy Neck Barrier Beach.
+Explore the Butterfly Mosaic Trail to see many butterflies in open fields and wildflower plots.
+Over 30 species are attracted there.

 Views of Sandy Neck from Long Pasture Wildlife Sanctuary